mewing0328/myTeam/README.md

 ```bash
 node index.js
 ```
+Then an index.html file is created.
 Then the user answers the questions in the prompt window.
 An answer is required for all questions.
+Then after each entry, html cards are appended for each employee.
+After all entries, html is finished with closing tags

 ## Demo
 [Link for demo video]() (Length of video: x minutes and x seconds)